-My research is focused on providing cross-linked simulation, ubiquitous sensing, and inference tools to inform understanding of population health trends and health policy tradeoffs.
-Such tools can, for example, aid public health decision makers in putting into place cost-effective preventive policies, design more effective screening or treatment strategies for an illness, help provide insight into the causes underlying changes in the number of cases of a disease reported, and react more quickly to an outbreak of infectious disease when it occurs.
+My research is focused on providing cross-linked system simulation, mobile data collection, and theory-informed machine learning/artificial intelligence tools, and Applied Category Theory to inform decision making in health.
+Such tools can, for example, aid public health decision makers in putting into place cost-effective preventive policies, design more effective screening or treatment strategies for an illness, help support epidemiological models that learn from incoming evidence and are kept perpetually up-to-date with the latest evidence so as to provide for more reliable policy planning.
+These methodologies can further enable insight into the causes underlying changes in the number of cases of a disease reported, and react more quickly to an outbreak of infectious disease when it occurs.

 On the application side, our research involves collaborating with cross-disciplinary teams to create tools to inform the design of health interventions that are high leverage, robust, and cost-effective.
-Such application work is almost almost always pursued in close collaboration with broader teams, frequently including those with close clinical familiarity of the diseases and/or pathogens involved (particularly doctors and nurses), epidemiologists, biostatisticians, public health nurses, and researchers or others involved in data collection and surveillance.
+Such applications are almost always pursued in close collaboration with broader teams, frequently including those with close clinical familiarity of the diseases and/or pathogens involved (particularly doctors and nurses), epidemiologists, biostatisticians, public health nurses, and researchers or others involved in data collection and surveillance.

 Please see our applications page for more information on this work.

 Data sources that we tap in this area include smartphone and wearable based data collection (particularly via the Ethica epidemiological data collection system, which emerged from our iEpi project), social media and search mining.